stokeydev/cardgame/README.md

 ### **Primary Goal**

-Top Trumps: British Politics (1945-2023 edition) aims to inform the general public about the splendors of Stoke Newington.
-It lets people know what they can get up to, from walking tours, informing them what bars, pubs, restaurants, and cafes are available, what the local sports amenities are, along with the history of the neighbourhood.
+Top Trumps: British Politics (1945-2023 edition) aims to be a fun game for those who either love politics or want a fun way to learn key figures of modern British politics.

 ### **Visitor Goals**

-Visitors will be from all different backgrounds, and thus it is a goal of the website to be straight to the point and easy to use for those seeking information about: what to do in Stoke Newington and the history of the area.
+Visitors will be from all different backgrounds, and thus it is a goal of the website to be straight to the point and easy to use for those who wish to play the game.
 The site is designed to be responsive to allow visitors to view it from a range of devices.
-The basic information is easily accessible from every page via the footer, which makes for easy navigation and no need to use a "back" button.
-In addition, an interactive Google Map is also on the what to do page in order to direct those not familiar with the neighborhood, and a youtube video is available on the homepage who desire a more visiual experience of the area online, in case the photos are not interactive enough for them.
+The basic information is easily accessible.

 ### **First Time Visitor**
-  - A user can access each page of the site with one click via the navigation bar.
-  - A user can view images of Stoke Newington, located at the center of the landing page.
+  - A user can read the instructions of the game as it is located at the top of the page, and is one of the first things a user will see.
-  - A user can view the basic information of the site via the footer.
-  - A user can find a video tour of the area.
+  - Directly below the instructions is the actual game so users can get stuck in as soon as they wish.

-### **Returning Visitor**
+### **Returning & Frequent Visitor**
-  - A user can quickly access the other pages via the landing page to revisit information or find new information.
-  - A user can learn about the history of the area.
+  - A user can check the attributes of each card after doing some research and guess why the attribute was given.
-  - A user can find social media links in the footer.
-  - A user can use the contact form to connect with the community.

-### **Frequent Visitor**
-  - A user can see what they can do in the neighbourhood.
-  - A user can view the social media links to check for updates (if any).

 ---